 When your pup starts his/her growing spurts, a good quality Large breed puppy food is in order.
 This normally has glucosamine in it, which helps with joint and bone growth.

 We also feel that dogs, especially larger dogs, should be allowed to mature significantly before being spayed/neutered.
 Your dog should be old enough to be considered balanced both physically and mentally.
-Generally speaking, this balance isn’t achieved until a dog has reached at least one year of age.

 Here are some additional resources about health testing: